theandygross/TCGA/README.md

 #Guide to Running

-This repository contains instructions for reproduction and extension of [A prognostic model of head and neck cancer ties TP53 mutation to 3p loss]() by Gross et al.
+This repository contains a number of source packages, as well as IPython notebooks that describe the high level operations and analysis for reproduction of the statics and figures in the manuscript.

 ##Initialization
 * __download_data__